 Put the atom in your garden!

-In 1959, on the other side of the Atlantic in the UK, a woman named Muriel Howorth started the Atomic Gardening Company, publishing a beautiful book that explained to everyone how a beautiful green garden could be grown with nuclear energy. .
-Between photos of mutant plants and practical guides, the atomic gardens were starting to meet the mass.
+In 1959, on the other side of the Atlantic in the UK, a woman called Muriel Howorth started the Atomic Gardening Society, publishing a beautiful book that explained to everyone how you could grow a beautiful, thick and green garden thanks to nuclear energy .
+Between photos of mutant plants and practical guides, atomic gardens were starting to meet the masses.

-For the apologists of the phenomenon, the charm of the atomic garden was to be able to bring so much food to a society still recovering after the war.
+For the apologists of the phenomenon, the charm of the atomic garden was that it could bring a lot of food to a society still recovering after the war.
 The obsession with this "green" development led Howorth to even write to Albert Einstein to ask him to sponsor her initiative, as reported in a paper published in British Journal for the History of Science.

 And then what?